tviitanen/introduction-to-web-development/README.md

 - There are different kind of enemies/objects which can hurt the player.
 3p
 - There are sound effects on the game.
 (Annoying) backgound music, sound when jumping, collecting stars and hitting to enemy/bomb 3p
 - There are more than one map.
 Second map has the same basic idea but is harder to play.
 3p
-- There are moving platforms on the game.
-(Second map) 3p
+- There are moving platforms on the game (Second map).
+3p
+- Start screen, bootloader and pause functionality.
+2p

-= TOTAL: 22p
+= TOTAL: 24p

 #### TODO:
 - Users can get their name on the scoreboard.
 3p
 - There are different kind of objects to collect with different kind of points and plenty of them.
 2p
-- Kill an enemy xp
+- Kill an enemy (or destroy bomb?)
+2p

 #### Bugs:
 - Pause.js move to mainmenu is not working